zijunmei/Software_Assurance/Assurance_Cases_for_SSE.md

 #### *2.1.2.
 Unavailable/Insufficient Evidence*

 ***E2 - Review of TLS configuration setting*** \
-Reviewing of the TLS configuration setting of Elasticsearch should be completed by the system-of-interest (Elasticsearch) admin.
+A review of the TLS configuration setting of Elasticsearch should be completed by the system-of-interest (Elasticsearch) admin.
 This evidence proves that Elasticsearch applies strong TLS for secure communication between users and clusters.
 TLS versions can be enabled and disabled within Elasticsearch via the [ssl.supported_protocols](https://www.elastic.co/guide/en/elasticsearch/reference/8.4/security-settings.html#ssl-tls-settings).
 However, Elasticsearch will only support the TLS versions that the underlying JDK enables.
 In this case, the newest TLS v1.3 is supported on JDK11 and later, and JDK8 builds newer than 8u261.
 There is a description [here](https://www.elastic.co/guide/en/elasticsearch/reference/8.4/jdk-tls-versions.html#jdk-enable-tls-protocol).
 Therefore, keeping the JDK version up to date is also a security guarantee.<br><br>

 ***E3 - Elasticsearch password policy*** \
 Unfortunately, the password policy is unavailable in Elasticsearch.
-Contributors of Elasticsearch have demanded the password policy in [issue #29913](https://github.com/elastic/elasticsearch/issues/29913).
+Contributors of Elasticsearch have demanded a password policy in [issue #29913](https://github.com/elastic/elasticsearch/issues/29913).
 However, in [issue #84784](https://github.com/elastic/kibana/issues/84784), the developer of Elasticsearch mentioned that "we've historically tried not to make Elasticsearch a full-fledged authentication/identity provider."
 They encouraged users needing more sophisticated setups to adopt an external identity provider.
 Therefore, we believe there is a wide *gap* between the evidence for the assurance case and the actual one.<br><br>

 ***E4 - Testing results of multiple incorrect passoword attempts*** \
 This evidence is unavailable.
 However, we found that, in [issue #18491](https://github.com/elastic/kibana/issues/18491) and [issue #84784](https://github.com/elastic/kibana/issues/84784), the developer of Elasticsearch so far is not apt to add an account lockout protection functionality to reduce the risk of [Brute-force attack](https://attack.mitre.org/techniques/T1110/003/).
-Furthermore, Developers believe they need a holistic, stack-wide solution to reduce the threat of brute force cracking.<br><br>
+Furthermore, developers believe they need a holistic, stack-wide solution to reduce the threat of brute force cracking.<br><br>

 ***E5 - Audit logging configuration report*** \
 This evidence is unavailable, and we believe it needs to be completed by the system-of-interest (Elasticsearch) security auditors.
 This evidence proves that the audit logging function has been correctly [enabled](https://www.elastic.co/guide/en/elasticsearch/reference/current/enable-audit-logging.html) and [configured](https://www.elastic.co/guide/en/elasticsearch/reference/current/auditing-settings.html).
 Any misconfiguration will cause a series of issues.